Juniper/contrail-windows-docs/doc/Overview/Communication_Agent_Extension.md

 to userspace using shared memory: flow table and bridge table.

-Only Agent and utils need access to shared memory from userspace. the team ensured that the implementation is secure.
+Only Agent and utils need access to shared memory from userspace.